 One of the best ways to treat a friend or loved one is to give this person a wonderful foot massage.
 The video below shows you how.

 Video – How to Perform a Foot Massage

 Here is a video demonstrating how to give a foot massage:

-The article has been extracted from healthyandnaturalworld.com
+The article uses information from healthyandnaturalworld.com